Racism in Australia: African Australians

 The 2016 Challenging Racism Project found negative attitudes to black people were common in Australia.
 21% of respondents felt that sub-Saharan African refugees increased crime in Australia, and 16.1% stated they felt "very negative or somewhat negative" towards African Australians.
-Wickes et al argue that these attitudes reflect implicit biases widespread in Australia which can cause unconscious discrimination.
+Wickes et al. argue that these attitudes reflect implicit biases widespread in Australia which can cause unconscious discrimination.
 International Studies scholar, Mandisi Majavu also identifies a tendency to identify African Australian men as "towering seven feet 'brutes'" associated with "backwardness, primitiveness, danger and crime" and states that blackness is a source of fear in some whites.
 Examples of this include a ban on Sudanese students congregating in groups of more than three in Melbourne schools for fear that they may seem threatening.

 Australian academics, Kathomi Gatwiri and Leticia Anderson argue that African Australians are defined as "perpetual strangers" within Australian society, and as such are constructed as a threat, sometimes within rhetoric of a "clash of civilisations".

-The prejudices prevalent against African Australians gave rise to a moral panic between 2016-2018.
+The prejudices prevalent against African Australians gave rise to a moral panic between 2016 and 2018.
 During this period, members of the Coalition government and the right-wing press focussed continual attention on an alleged "African gang problem" in Melbourne, despite repeated denials that any such gangs existed by senior members of the police, members of the Sudanese Australian community in the city, and the Victorian government.